kragen/derctuo/markdown/oscillating-flexion.md

-increase the cable speed arbitrarily — for example, your wimpy 200 MPa cable would transmit 4 MW/mm² at 20 km/s — but, aside from concerns about sonic booms and friction heating, the process of reversing the cable's direction of movement involves accelerating it, which also requires force, and that force adds to the cable's tension.
+increase the cable speed arbitrarily — for example, your wimpy 200 MPa cable would transmit 4 MW/mm² at 20 km/s — but, aside from concerns about sonic booms and friction heating, the process of reversing the cable’s direction of movement involves accelerating it, which also requires force, and that force adds to the cable’s tension.

 However, for cable lengths short compared to the free breaking length of the cable material, this acceleration can reach many gees before